fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 # Using LLMs on private data, all locally

-This project is a learning exercise on using large language models (LLMs) to retrieve information from private data, running all pieces (including the model) locally.
-The goal is to run an LLM on your computer to ask questions on a set of files also on your computer.
+This project is a learning exercise on using large language models (LLMs) to retrieve information from private data, running all pieces (including the LLM) locally.
+The goal is to run an LLM on your computer to ask questions about a set of files on your computer.
 The files can be any type of document, such as PDF, Word, or text files.

 This method of combining LLMs and private data is known as **retrieval-augmented generation** (RAG).
 It was introduced in [this paper](https://arxiv.org/abs/2005.11401).